Francis J. Myers: U.S. Senate

 In 1944, Myers was elected to the U.S. Senate after narrowly defeating Republican incumbent James Davis by 50%-49%.
 He was the first Catholic to serve as Senator from Pennsylvania.
 At the 1948 Democratic National Convention in Philadelphia, Myers served as chairman of the platform committee; in that position, he helped draft a party platform that strongly supported civil rights.
 He was Senate Majority Whip from 1949 to 1951, serving under Majority Leader Scott Lucas.

 He lost his bid for a second term in 1950, losing to Governor Jim Duff by 51%-48%.
 His defeat came after being linked to President Harry S. Truman's unpopular administration.

 Later life and death

 Following his Senate career, Myers resumed the practice of law.
 He also served as chairman of the Philadelphia Redevelopment Authority, and as a member of the General State Authority and the Greater Philadelphia Movement.

-Myers died of leukemia at Graduate Hospital in 1956, at age 55.
+Myers died of leukemia at Graduate Hospital on July 5th, 1956, at age 54.
 He is buried in Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.